-The clouds are rolling in, the days are getting shorter, and the temperature is dropping.
-But never fear, the Montavilla Farmers Market will be on hand to help get you through the winter!
+We know Fall has just arrived, but the Montavilla Farmers Market is already looking forward to winter!
 We are once again extending our season with Winter Stock-up Markets.
-These are two-hour, farm and producer-direct markets without all the bells and whistles of our regular markets, but full of great winter produce and goods.
+These are two-hour, farm and producer-direct markets without all the extras of our regular markets, but full of great winter produce and goods.
 We will still have the EBT/Debit Token program available, but none of the regular season’s chef demos, market merchandise, or community tables.
 You can expect to find what’s seasonal, local, fresh, and direct in a quick and easy one-stop shopping venue.
 Be sure to stop by and stock up on farm fresh eggs, cheeses, winter produce and fruits, storable crops and more.

 We look forward to providing a winter venue to connect our vendors with the regular customers of the Montavilla Farmers Market, supporting pre-arranged sales, bulk buying, CSA pick-ups and regular monthly farm/producer deliveries to our site.
 The Markets will be held on the second Sundays of the month in December, January, and February from 11am-1pm on our market site (7600 block of SE Stark Street).
 Vendor applications are now being accepted through our website.
 Sign up for our newsletter to receive reminders about each market including the lineup of vendors who will be there each month.

 Want to show the world how much you love the Montavilla Farmers Market?
 Pick up a market t-shirt to show off your MFM pride!
 We love our new shirts this season.
 They are printed locally on soft shirts made with 100% organic cotton mixed with hemp.
 With different veggie designs and colors to chose from, you can look mighty fancy in your comfy market tee.
 We just got in a new batch of shirts, so stop by the Info Booth this Sunday and take one home!